KangMoo/reflection-utils/README.md

 # Reflection Util
 reflection-util is for invoke Plain Java expression text.

-The purpose is to execute a simple expression during runtime.
+The purpose is to execute a simple method call expression during runtime.